dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 ## Why is recursion not supported directly?

-Rejecting native recursion is one of the core design decisions in Dhall.
+Rejecting direct recursion is one of the core design decisions in Dhall.
 It ensures that any well-typed Dhall program will always evaluate to a final value (called the "normal form") within finite time.
-It is simply not possible to write a Dhall program that type-checks but then enters an infinite loop while evaluating.
+Because of that limitation, it is simply not possible to write a Dhall program that type-checks but then enters an infinite loop while evaluating.
-This limitation is a valuable property for a configuration language.
+This is a valuable property for a configuration language.

-Despite that limitation, you can still work with a wide range of recursive types and functions in Dhall.
+However, one can still work with a wide range of recursive types and functions in Dhall.
 This guide explains how to do that, walking through examples of progressively increasing difficulty.

 ## How to implement recursive types: a general recipe

-The main idea is to replace a given recursive type definition by a more detailed description showing how a value of the recursive type may be constructed from simpler parts or from primitive values.
+The main idea is to replace a recursive type definition by a more detailed description showing how a value of the recursive type may be constructed from simpler parts or from primitive values.
 That description will be _itself_ non-recursive, and so it will be accepted by Dhall.
 Then one needs to use a trick (known as the "Church encoding") that involves universally quantified types.
-With that trick, Dhall will create a complicated-looking type that is not recursive but still is able to represent our recursive data structure.
+That trick replaces a recursive type definition with an equivalent but more complicated type whose definition is _not_ recursive.

-We will now explain this technique step by step.
+We will now explain the Church encoding technique step by step.

 ### Step 1: from a recursive type definition to a recursion scheme